seriaati/hoyo-buddy-wiki/docs/Before-Start.md

 # Account Pre-setup

-When you first use Hoyo Buddy, you need to link an email and password or use DevToolsDevTools.
+When you first use Hoyo Buddy, you need to link an email and password or use DevTools.
 Most of those are in [FAQ](./FAQ.md).

 But there's users that use Third-party Platform Login (i.e: Apple ID, Game Center, Google, PlayStation, Microsoft, Facebook and Twitter).